arjun-menon/arjun-menon.github.io/fiction/endor/index.md

 _From the perspective of beings in the eternal realm of immortals, Aeterna_:

+{{
+places['Aeterna'] = "eternal realm of the undying.
+Loosely based on Tolkien's [Valinor](https://en.wikipedia.org/wiki/Valinor). "
+}}
 Aeterna, the realm of the undying, existed in a dimension anything unlike Earth.
 The eternal beings of Aeterna lived across these hexagonal and other polygon-shaped platforms, that floated across the endless sky.
 The horizon was scattered with them.
 They were all at different altitudes, and they were never adjacent.
 Most of these platforms were lush green, covered with grass and trees.
 Buildings and other structures made of stone or marble interrupted the greenery.
 Crystal glass escalators and circular iridescent magical portals connect them to one another.
 Interspersed between these platforms were puffy white clouds with glistening streams of water steadily pouring out of them.
 Rainbow streaks often marked these magical waterfalls.
 At the bottom, all that’s visible is a gentle rising mist that dissipates as it gets higher.

+{{
+chrs['Rohan'] = "an eternal being (eldila) who goes down to Earth as a young elf, confront Philateros, etc. The eldila are loosely based on [the C.S.
+Lewis space trilogy eldil](https://the-silent-planet.fandom.com/wiki/Eldil), but in this story that have a hominid features, etc."
+}}
 “Let’s go down to Earth”, said Rohan, “it’s been a while since we’ve been down there”.

 The immortal eldila of Aeterna could descend down to Earth whenever they wished.
 They could go down as humans, or as elves, or as other creatures.
 If they went down as elves, they kept their memories and a full breadth of magical powers.
 But if they went down as humans, they would start with a blank state, with no memories.
 However, they still retained a faint connection to the beings in Aeterna, whom they could hear through soft whispering thoughts in their mind.
 When they went back to Aeterna, they remembered everything again, with the memory of their short human life added on.

 Even though it wasn't cold, snow that rarely melted occasionally floated across the air.
 Around a fourth of the trees were covered in them.
 This snow was cool, light, and eminently edible with a fresh watery deliciousness.
 The sun never stops shining, and the snow resting on leaves and elsewhere glittered like diamonds in the endless sunlight.

+{{
+chrs['Alethea'] = "an eternal being (eldila) who goes down to Earth as an old elven wizard, brings truth, etc. The name Alethea means truth as well, per [this Wikipedia article](https://en.wikipedia.org/wiki/Alethea)."
+}}
 Alethea was sitting on a white couch with gold streaks patterns, in Rohan's living room.

 “How long do you think you’ll want to hang around this time?” asked Alethea.